williamz2198/sep11-freedom-project/tool/learning-log.md

  I later will watch his other tutorials to create a camera that follows the character I found it interesting to see the different ways different people used to create similar project with different code Instead of using the model that they used in the video, I used a smaller one that I enjoyed

+ 3/3/24

+ Started working on the freedom project
+ Using the knowledge from previous tinkering, I created a scene and the street that I plan my game to take place in I also created a group where I will paste multiple times to have a typical house It was hard to create the houses because I had to specificly put coordinates for each, I might have to find a new way to add them

 <!--
 * Links you used today (websites, videos, etc)